Constitution & Bylaws

 Duties of the Executive Committee

-The Committee shall conduct the business of the Association.
-It will specifically consider nominations fur membership and oversee the Association’s finances.
-In collaboration with the President it will organize the bi-annual meeting and possible other meetings that are organized in conjunction with the Society for Hematopathology.
+The Executive Committee shall conduct the business of the Association.
+It will specifically consider nominations for membership and oversee the Association’s finances.
+In collaboration with the President and Scientific Secretary it will organise the biennial meeting and possible other meetings that are organised in conjunction with the Society for Hematopathology.
+The Scientific Secretary will act as representative of EA4HP in the SH and in the European Society of Pathology (ESP).

 The Executive Committee will distribute the agenda of the General Assembly 30 days before the date of the Meeting.
 The discussion and votes regarding the business or the organisation of the Association will only be conducted on points raised in the agenda unless a majority of the voting members decide otherwise.